qaecology/blogdown-website/content/authors/Eleanor Stern/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups: #(please choose one from below and remove the others that aren't needed)
-- Research Students and Research Assistants
+- Principal Investigators
+- Researchers
+- Administrators
+- Affiliates
 ---

-Eleanor is a PhD candidate currently working on a project to use paramecium microcosms to experimentally test SDM performance under different conditions.
-Previously, she studied at McGill University, where she studied moose habitat selection in logged landscapes, and at the University of Alberta, where she studied Chronic Wasting Disease in mule deer and microclimate impacts of forest fragmentation.
+Eleanor is a PhD Candidate at the University of Melbourne supervised by Mick McCarthy, Peter Vesk, and Chris Clements.
+Currently, she works in experimental ecology, using laboratory microcosms to test performance of SDMs in non-equilibrium conditions.
+Previously, she recieved her MSc from McGill University in Canada where she interwove scientific data and Indigenous knowledge into a mixed-methods moose habitat analysis.
+She recieved her BSc from the University of Alberta where she did research in the fields of geophysics, ecology, and wildlife epidemiology.